Wednesday morning, upon logging in, I was greeted by the juxtaposition of the following subject line messages in my inbox:

 The worst thing is that all this focus on the weight of individuals is distracting us from the systemic issue of lack of access.
 Many people do not have access to the healthy foods that they would choose to eat–including foods that are not genetically modified or full of hormones or government subsidized high fructose corn syrup.
 Many people do not have access to safe movement options that they enjoy, or to affordable evidence-based health care.
 But as long as we focus on little Johnny’s BMI, we don’t have to address the real problems here and we can just keep shaming and blaming fat kids and adults and misinforming them and everyone else about the odds of becoming permanently thin.

 I also have a visceral reaction to the term the fight against childhood obesity.
 Obesity is not the only consequence our children are suffering–it is just one of the manifestations of poor nutrition and the ignoring of all the ingredients that contribute to both physical and emotional well-being in early stages of development.
 If this was only about obesity, my daughter would not have had to unfortunately participate in a lock-down drill.
-Furthermore, fierce language is not what is needed in this regard even when details may make us wish to brandish our childhood obesity fighting swords.
+Furthermore, fierce language is not what is needed even when details may make us wish to brandish our childhood obesity fighting swords.

 Thankfully, on that Wednesday morning, I was also fortunate to hear a really beautiful interview with Frances Moore Lappe, who has certainly had a strong influence on my own path.
 I will leave you with her words.